10-12 months

 Procedure:

-• The child will be given painkillers.
+• The child will be given painkillers after surgery while in hospital.

 • How the child should eat after the procedure: